 The Department of Home Affairs is still processing visas ‘within the constraints’ of the Covid-19 pandemic.
 It is likely they are using resources to focus on onshore visas, due to overseas travel restrictions.
 As such, we don’t expect to see major delays for 820/801 applications.

-As of June 2020, according to the Department of Home Affairs, processing for 820s currently stands at 21 – 28 months.
+As of December 2020, processing for 820s currently stands at 21 – 28 months.
 This is why many couples engage a Registered Migration Agent to manage their application.
 A refusal would mean a lengthy wait whilst an appeal or new application is lodged.

 Contact us today for further advice.
 Our team can assess your options and recommend the best visa pathway for you.